adilsonchacon/sargo/README.md

 ## Setup

-To setup the args of your application use should user the method *SET*.
-You can setup as many args you want, but each name and shortcut must be unique.
+To setup the args of your application you should use the method *SET*.
+You can setup as many args as you want, but each name and shortcut must be unique.

 ```
 Set(name string, shortCut string, defaultValue interface{}, description string)